rei-doda/examen/README.md

 # 🚀 Examen – Full Stack Examination Platform
 **Angular 17 (SSR) + Spring Boot (Java 25) + PostgreSQL + Docker**

 Examen is a full-stack platform designed for daily examinations, category management, todos, authentication, and a personal dashboard.
 Built with **modern, scalable technologies**, the project is structured for real production environments with SSR rendering, microservice-ready backend architecture, and full Docker orchestration.

+🚧 **Work in Progress**
+This project is currently under active development.
+Features, structure, and documentation may change frequently.

 ---
 # 📁 Project Structure